augustmoonlight/Change-Emotions/README.md

 Description of innovation

-We proposed a nonparallel emotional speech conversion approach based on style transfer autoencoders. it is
+We proposed a nonparallel emotional speech conversion approach based on style transfer autoencoders. it is

 easy to apply in real-world situations.
 Future work includes phonetic duration conversion and designing a general model for unseen spchange